Neonatal

 The standards for today’s special and neonatal intensive care baby units across the country have their roots right here in Birmingham where one of our maternity doctors, Dr Mary Crosse, established the first incubator cots in the 1930s.
 Today the tradition of pioneering patient care for some of our most vulnerable babies continues.
 Professor of Neonatal Medicine, Dr Andrew Ewer’s ground-breaking work on Pulse oximetry screening helps identify critical congenital heart defects that would previously have gone undetected with routine antenatal screening.

-Our dedicated team prides itself on the family integrated care it provides.
-With the highest standards of healthcare quality and safety, we put the family at the center of neonatal care and believe it's important that you are involved in all aspects of your baby’s care and treatment.
+Our dedicated team prides itself on the family-integrated care it provides.
+With the highest standards of healthcare quality and safety, we put the family at the centre of neonatal care and believe it's important that you are involved in all aspects of your baby’s care and treatment.

-We know that having a baby with complex conditions can be difficult and highly emotionally for you and your family, and we’re here to support you through every step of your journey.
+We know that having a baby with complex conditions can be difficult and highly emotional for you and your family, and we’re here to support you through every step of your journey.

 Departmental contact details